-Presently, my greatest teachers are the members of my temple, whose questions and sincere seeking of the Dharma give me great opportunities to study and reflect as well.
-It is one of my great joys as a minister, to conduct classes within our Buddhist Education Center, on Buddhism and more specifically Shin Buddhism.
+"Presently, my greatest teachers are those asking questions sincerely seeking the Dharma, giving me great opportunities to study and reflect as well.
+It is one of my great joys as a minister to conduct classes on Buddhism, and more specifically Shin Buddhism.”

-Guest lecturer Reverend Dr. David Ryo Matsumoto was born in Detroit, Michigan and raised in St. Paul, Minnesota.
+Guest lecturer Rev. Dr. David Ryo Matsumoto was born in Detroit, Michigan and raised in St. Paul, Minnesota.
 He graduated from the University of Minnesota Law School in 1976 and practiced law until 1981.
 He decided to pursue a Buddhist path, earning an M.A. in Buddhist Studies from the Institute of Buddhist Studies (IBS) in 1984.
 In 1989 and 2004 he was a Visiting Research Fellow at Ryukoku University, in Kyoto, Japan, and in 2007 he received his Ph.D. in Shin Buddhist Studies.